alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 ## Profiler

-The profiler is a helper class that assists with the collection of timings and *Ethos-U55* cycle counts for operations.
+The profiler is a helper class that assists with the collection of timings and *Ethos-U* cycle counts for operations.
 It uses platform timer to get system timing information.

 | Method name             | Description                                                    |